Nikon D7200 versus Nikon D7100

 The Nikon D7200 and the Nikon D7100 are two enthusiast cameras that were officially introduced, respectively, in March 2015 and February 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.

-An illustration of the physical size and weight of the Nikon D7200 and the Nikon D7100 is provided in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Nikon D7200 and the Nikon D7100.
 Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D7200 – represents the basis or 100 percent across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the D7200 – represents the basis or 100 percent across all the size and weight measures).

 In this particular case, the Nikon D7200 and the Nikon D7100 have exactly the same width and height, and, thus, have identically-sized bodies.
 Moreover, the two cameras also share the same weight.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.